openfun/richie/UPGRADE.md

 ## Unreleased

+- This release changes names for ElasticSearch indices.
+Unless they explicitly use `RICHIE_ES_INDICES_PREFIX` setting to replicate the previous behavior (by setting it to `"richie"`), all users will have to regenerate all ElasticSearch indices (can be done by running the `bootstrap_elasticsearch` command).
 - If you override the `courses/cms/blogpost_list.html` template and want to benefit from the display of news-related categories on top of the page, you need to add the new markup and css.
 - All occurences of the `form_factor` variable have been renamed to `variant` for clarity.